kristindawn/DC_OpenRefineTufts/_episodes/02-filter-exclude-sort.md

 > ## Exercise
 >
 > Sort by State.
-How can you ensure that months are in order?
+What do you notice?
 {: .challenge}

 If you try to re-sort a column that you have already used, the drop-down menu changes slightly, to > `Sort` without the `...`, to remind you that you have already used this column.
 It will give you additional options: